-Your favorite centuries-old Gimlet is getting a makeover, just in time for spring.
-Replace the traditional lime with homemade rhubarb cordial, just as tart and easy to make with readily available Northern Michigan rhubarb.
-This is a cocktail not to be missed!
+The centuries-old Gimlet is getting a makeover, just in time for spring.
+Replace the traditional lime with homemade rhubarb cordial, just as tart and easy to make with readily available Northern Michigan produce.

-This cocktail is part of “Last Call,” Traverse, Northern Michigan Magazine’s drinks department that features a seasonal cocktail recipe each month as well as monthly wine and beer recommendations.
-Don’t miss a single sip!
-Subscribe here!
+This cocktail is part of “Last Call,” Traverse Northern Michigan magazine’s drinks department that features a seasonal cocktail recipe each month.
+Don’t miss a single sip.
+Subscribe here.

 How to Make a Rhubarb Gimlet